-- > Risk Ref 16: Access to Planned Care increased from 20 to 25; - The cancellation of all non-urgent activity has increased the backlog of planned care cases across the organisation.
+Risk Ref 16: Access to Planned Care increased from 20 to 25;

+The cancellation of all non-urgent activity has increased the backlog of planned care cases across the organisation.
 Whilst mitigating measures such as virtual clinics have been put in place new referrals are still being accepted which is adding to the outpatient volumes.
-The significant reduction in theatre activity is obviously increasing the number of patients now breaching 36 and 52 week thresholds. - ➤ Risk Ref 50: Access to Cancer Services increased from 20 to 25 Whilst every effort is being made to maintain cancer treatment, surgical cancer activity in particular is being impacted upon by both the reduction in elective theatre capacity and availability in critical care beds. - ➤ Risk Ref 58: Access to Ophthalmology Services increased from 12 to 16 Although routine outpatients appointment are not being undertaken those patients at high risk i.e. Wet age-related macular degeneration (AMD) are still being seen and receiving treatment and those patients in other high risk specialties such as glaucoma are being reviewed virtually and if deemed necessary attending for urgent appointments. - ➤ Risk Ref 51: Compliance with Nurse Staffing Levels (Wales) Act 2016 risk increased from 16 to 20.
+The significant reduction in theatre activity is obviously increasing the number of patients now breaching 36 and 52 week thresholds.

+- ➤ Risk Ref 50: Access to Cancer Services increased from 20 to 25

+Whilst every effort is being made to maintain cancer treatment, surgical cancer activity in particular is being impacted upon by both the reduction in elective theatre capacity and availability in critical care beds. - ➤ Risk Ref 58: Access to Ophthalmology Services increased from 12 to 16 Although routine outpatients appointment are not being undertaken those patients at high risk i.e. Wet age-related macular degeneration (AMD) are still being seen and receiving treatment and those patients in other high risk specialties such as glaucoma are being reviewed virtually and if deemed necessary attending for urgent appointments. - ➤ Risk Ref 51: Compliance with Nurse Staffing Levels (Wales) Act 2016 risk increased from 16 to 20.

-Increased risk as a result of reduction in staff availability in relation to staff isolation/sickness - Covid-19.
+Increased risk as a result of reduction in staff availability in relation to staff isolation/sickness Covid-19.
 Frequently below minimum staffing number requirements.
 Additional Controls have been introduced in March to mitigate the risk, although the risk has increased at this time.
-Additional actions include:

-- Daily staffing meetings chaired by Executive Director of Nursing & Patient Experience to discuss hot spots and the staff available across the Health Board. - Nurse Bank fully utilised and Units are able to contact agency nursing direct to maintain a safe service. - Corporate Nursing 7 day rota introduced. - Staff who have recently retired have been brought back into the workforce. - Administration staff utilised to release nurses into providing care. - Students being utilised.
+Additional actions include: - Daily Silver Nurse staffing Cell meetings chaired by Executive Director of Nursing & Patient Experience to discuss hot spots and the staff available across the Health Board: - Nurse Bank fully utilised and part of the nurse staffing meetings, Unit Nurse Directors can now sanction Non contract agency without Executive approval to maintain a safe service; - Corporate Nursing 7 day rota introduced; - Database set up to record wards that have been repurposed as novel wards (Covid-19); - Set up Covid-19 Corporate Training & Education Hub.
+Which outlines a clear plan for Training & Education; - Approved Registered Staff who have retired from the Nursing Midwifery Council Register in the last 3 years have been contacted with a view to return to practice and into the health board workforce; - Delivery Units have appropriately deployed of ward nurses to key areas.
+And also Administration staff utilised to release nurses into providing care and; - Student nurses have returned to clinical practice which has been supported corporately.